abalakersky/aws-go-tools/src/s3_manifester/s3_manifester.md

 - `-bucket` - the name of the bucket to be scanned.
 This information is required, and is the only required option besides credentials
 - `-region` - specifies AWS region that bucket is located in.
 Defaults to `us-east-1` unless specified on command line
 - `-file` - by default Manifester will create a log file with the list of all files in the bucket.
 If wanted, this option can be specified as `no` and Manifester will display output on the screen instead
-- `-search` - profides ability to search the index and only display entries containing search string in its path
+- `-search` - provides ability to search the index and only display entries containing search string in its path
+- `-csv` - an option to output more information in csv format (to screen or to file with .csv extension) with patch, size, and etag for each object

 #### Credentials
 Manifester uses default shared credentials, usually configured if you have AWS CLI installed and used, [as listed here](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).